prozilla-os/.github/profile/README.md

 # About this project

-This project contains an ecosystem built around ProzillaOS, an web-based operating system made with React.js and TypeScript by Prozilla.
+This project contains an ecosystem built around ProzillaOS, a web-based operating system made with React.js and TypeScript by Prozilla.

 ## Links